nadavox/STF-ChatApp/README.md

 # Messenger App - STF
-This is a web-based messenger app built using JavaScript, HTML, CSS and Bootstrap.
+This is a web-based messenger app built using react for the front, Express for the beckend, mongoDB for the data base and socket.io for real time rendering.
 The app has three screens: the login screen, the register screen, and the chat screen.

 ## Getting Started
 Clone the project to your local computer.
 Open your terminal or command prompt and navigate to the project directory (chatapp is the directory of the project).
-Run the following command to install the dependencies: npm install Once the installation is complete, start the Express server by running the following command: npm start.
+Run the following command to install the dependencies: npm install Once the installation is complete, start the Express server by running the following command: npm start (for windows users) or npm test(for mac and linux users).
-This will start the app in development mode.
+This will start the app.
 Open http://localhost:5000 in your browser to see the app.
 Make sure you have MongoDB installed and running on your local machine to handle the database operations for the messenger app.

 # Screens